yaswanthkumar02/30-Days-of-Java/README.md

 - Calculates the factorial of a given number using Java.
 - Uses a `for` loop to multiply numbers from `1` to the given number and displays the factorial.

+### ✅ Day 10 - Number Patterns

+- Prints two different number patterns using Java.
+- Demonstrates the use of nested `for` loops to generate a **Square Number Pattern** and an **Triangle Number Pattern** by controlling rows and columns.

 More projects coming soon...